sojan-official/pinry/README.rst

 Production Deployment
 ---------------------

-Our supported and suggested way to deploy Pinry is using Docker.
-We provide support and instructions for that over at the `docker-pinry GitHub repository`_.

-If you'd like a different setup then check out the hundreds of tutorials for production Django deployment found via Google.
+Check out the hundreds of tutorials for production Django deployment found via Google.